dwyl/flutter-bloc-tutorial/README.md

 This shared state is called **application state**, and pertains to the state of the whole app.
-An example of these are shopping carts in an e-commerce app or user preferences.
+An example of these are shopping carts in an e-commerce app or personal preferences.

 Consider the following gif, taken directly from the Flutter docs -> https://docs.flutter.dev/development/data-and-backend/state-mgmt/intro